What is the Baptism in the Holy Spirit?

 12 And they were all amazed, and were in doubt, saying one to another, What meaneth this?

 What meaneth this indeed?
-Jesus spoke a lot about what the Holy Spirit would do for His people ( Gospel of John).
+Jesus spoke a lot about what the Holy Spirit would do for His people (Gospel of John).
 It was He that would establish the new covenant (Jeremiah 31:31; Hebrews 8:8,13; 12:24) that Jesus paid for with His blood.
 And it is still the Holy Spirit that is working in the Church and the world to fulfill God’s plan.

-Continuing an Acts 2 Peter says;
+Peter says;

 16 But this is that which was spoken by the prophet Joel;